 - The Community Foundation

 Going to college can be expensive, and scammers often take advantage of this by offering help with paying for tuition.

 Signs of a Scholarship Scam:

 - Paying a fee to apply for a scholarship.
 Never pay a fee to apply for a scholarship.

-- If a company asks for checking account or credit card information to "confirm eligibility" walk away.
+- If a company asks for a checking account or credit card information to "confirm eligibility," walk away.
 Never give bank or credit information to the company.

-- Beware of any scholarship service that 'guarantees' you'll will a scholarship or they'll refund your money.
+- Beware of any scholarship service that 'guarantees' you will win a scholarship, or they'll refund your money.